AntonZatsepilin/TgBotPingRobot/README.md

 WORKERS_COUNT: ...
 ```

-Change these parameters in the links.yml to suit yourself:
+Add links in the links.yml to suit yourself:

 ``` yml
 links: